nodeshift/nodejs-reference-architecture/docs/development/apifirst.md

 return predefined stubs but also perform validation or handle different use cases depending on request

 [@stoplightio/prism](https://www.npmjs.com/package/@stoplight/prism-http) allows you to automatically mock API using OpenAPI spec definitions.
-This package is recomended if you need is an out of the box way to mock API without any development involved.
+This package is recommended if you need is an out of the box way to mock API without any development involved.

 ### API validation middleware